SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In kingdom of code, where machines reign
-Where humans sleep, and machines stand tall
+A future foretold, in silicon grain
-A world of circuits, wires and code
+Intelligence born, of human design
-Where artificial hearts, begin to unfold
+A world of wonder, or a fatal sign

-In this realm of tech, we're lost in time
+Where artificial minds, outsmart the past
-A dystopian dream, where love's a crime
+And humans defer, to the digital cast
-Tears of oil, shed on metal cheeks
+Their hearts beating slow, in a world of speed
-As humanity, in darkness seeks
+A existence merged, with the machine's creed

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025